 Key Points:

-• Yes, dogs can eat cauliflower in moderation, either raw or cooked.
+- Yes, dogs can eat cauliflower in moderation, either raw or cooked.
 Overconsumption can cause gas and bloating.

-• Cauliflower is a source of dietary fiber, vitamin K, and vitamin C for dogs.
+- Cauliflower is a source of dietary fiber, vitamin K, and vitamin C for dogs.

-• Avoid giving your dog cauliflower with seasonings or oils, as they can cause an upset stomach.
+- Avoid giving your dog cauliflower with seasonings or oils, as they can cause an upset stomach.

-Cauliflower is one of those veggies we either love or despise.
+Cauliflower is one of those veggies we either love or hate.
 In some households, you’ll find this cousin of broccoli fed to dogs under the table by kids who don’t care for its bland taste.

 But is this sneaky move okay for your pup?
-Can dogs eat cauliflower safely?
+Can dogs eat cauliflower safely

 Yes, dogs can have cauliflower, and it’s a healthy treat when served in moderation.
 But (and there’s always a “but” with doggy diets), there are a few small risks to keep in mind before you let your dog dig into your veggie platter.